SSWConsulting/SSW.Rules.Content/rules/speak-up/rule.md

 * Be reasonable - Everybody has their day of sunshine.
 Even if it doesn't totally make sense to you.
 It would be awesome if you can be genuine and privately send a congrats or even better do it publicly.

 `youtube: https://www.youtube.com/embed/meiU6TxysCg`
+**Video: Two Monkeys Were Paid Unequally: Excerpt from Frans de Waal's TED Talk**

 `youtube: https://www.youtube.com/embed/aZM7shI0T-8`
+**Video: Speaking Up about Unfairness - with Adam Cogan and Jean Thirion**